saa-ts-dacs/dacs/statement_of_principles.md

 **Principle 1:** **Records in archives possess unique characteristics.**

 Archival materials have traditionally been understood to consist of the documents organically created, accumulated, and/or used by a person or organization in the course of the conduct of affairs and preserved because of their continuing value.
-They most often consist of aggregations of documents (largely unpublished) and are managed as such, though archival institutions frequently hold discrete items that must also be treated consistently within the institution’s descriptive system.
+They most often consist of aggregations of documents (largely unpublished) and are managed as such, though archival institutions frequently hold discrete items that must also be treated consistently within the institution's descriptive system.
 In the course of their regular activities, individuals, archival repositories, and other institutions may also consciously acquire and assemble records that do not share a common provenance or origin but that reflect some common characteristic, such as a particular subject, theme, or form.
 Such collections are part of the holdings in most institutions and must be described in a way that is consistent with the rest of the holdings.
 All of these materials may be described using this standard.

 **Principle 2: The principle of _respect des fonds_ is the basis of archival arrangement and description.**